ethansq/s17-shopify-mobile-challenge/README.md

 ### Searching

 * Our `AdapterProducts` implements `Filterable`, which updates our filtered product list when the user types input to the search box EditText.
+* Attaching `addTextChangedListener` to the EditText
   * `onTextChange`, iterate through product list for product titles that match the specified text
-* call `notifyDataSetChanged` to update the Adapter & RecyclerView
+* Call `notifyDataSetChanged` to update the Adapter & RecyclerView

 <hr/>